biopython/biopython.github.io/wiki/SeqIO.md

 | stockholm   | Yes   | Yes    | Also known as PFAM format.                |
 ||

-At the moment (unlike BioPerl) multiple alignment file formats are treated much like any the other sequence file, but with the constraint that all the (gapped) sequences must be the same length.
+At the moment (unlike BioPerl) sequence alignment file formats are treated much like any other sequence file.
+However, when writing your data to an alignment file format, note all the (gapped) sequences must be the same length.

 Helper Functions
 ----------------